Who is Felix Klieser? Meet the French horn virtuoso who plays with his left foot

 There’s also more to the instrument’s repertoire than Mozart horn concertos, Klieser is keen to add.

 “Most people when I tell them I play the French horn, don’t know exactly what it is.
 But when you listen to film music, big movies, then you quite often can hear the sound of a French horn.”

 Great film composer John Williams includes the instrument extensively in the Star Wars movies, with memorable horn solos throughout all the instalments – Williams was even once challenged to have a play himself.

 “The special thing for me about the French horn, is that it has so many possibilities to play different colours, different sounds,” Klieser continues.
 “The most beautiful thing for me is to create emotions, to create specific situations just with the colour of the sound.”

-Last year, Klieser took up the role of artist in residence at the Bournemouth Symphony Orchestra, Classic FM’s Orchestra in the South of England, making his UK concerto debut with them in November.
+In 2021, Klieser took up the role of artist in residence at the Bournemouth Symphony Orchestra, Classic FM’s Orchestra in the South of England, making his UK concerto debut with them.

-Throughout the orchestra’s 2021/22 concert season, Klieser will work closely with the great ensemble, playing concertos as well as chamber music.
+Throughout the orchestra’s 2021/22 concert season, Klieser worked closely with the great ensemble, playing concertos as well as chamber music.